attilacsontos/OSD4ISO/Collaborative_writing_on_GitHub/10_Using_GitHub_exclusively-Collaborator_Step-by-step_Guide.md

 # 10. Using GitHub exclusively – Collaborator - Step-by-step Guide

 In this section, you can read a detailed, step-by-step guide about how to use only GitHub for collaboration.
 To demonstrate this, I created a new user called ‘Test-Collaborator-1’ and invited this user to collaborate and make a suggestion to improve a fictional piece of content.
-"Collaborator" is a specific status in Github.
-We use the word in line with the status as it is defined by Github.
+"Collaborator" is a specific status in GitHub.
+We use the word in line with the status as it is defined by GitHub.

 In this section, I will mostly speak in the first person singular to show what and how I did to make this article as simple and easy to follow as possible.